strongloop/microgateway/README.md

 curl http://localhost:3000/sample/echo
 ```

-For more information on the internal specifics of the Microgatewayy, you may
+For more information on the internal specifics of the Microgateway, you may
 want to look at the microgateway/test directory.
 All middleware components
 have one or more test suites to exercise their interfaces and logic.